 A Request For Particular information

-When customers include precise details in their communications, it is much easier to follow their requests.
-It should request the information in your voicemail greeting.
+When customers include precise details in their communications, it is easier to follow their requests.
+Therefore, it should request the information in your voicemail greeting.

 Other methods of contact available